AWS Security Hub features

 Automated, continuous security best practice checks

-Security Hub provides you with a set of automated security controls called the AWS Foundational Security Best Practices standard.
-This is a highly curated set of security best practices vetted by our AWS security experts that either run continuously whenever there are changes to the associated resources or on a set periodic schedule.
-Each control has a specific severity score to help you prioritize your remediation efforts.
-We recommend that this standard is enabled across all accounts and regions, and we are continuously updating it with new controls and additional service coverage.
+The AWS Foundational Security Best Practices standard comes built into Security Hub.
+This is a highly-curated set of security best practices vetted by AWS security experts that give you event-based continuous monitoring, or run on a periodic schedule.
+Each control has a specific severity rating to help you prioritize your remediation efforts.
+We recommend that this standard is enabled across all accounts and Regions, and we are continuously updating it with new controls and additional service coverage.

 A single, standardized data format for all of your findings

-Traditionally, when combining security alerts into a single system, you would need to parse and normalize each data source to get it into a common format for search, analytics, and response and remediation actions.
-Security Hub eliminates these time-consuming and resource-intensive processes by introducing the AWS Security Findings Format (ASFF).
-With the ASFF, all of Security Hub’s integration partners (including both AWS services and external partners) send their findings to Security Hub in a well-typed JSON format consisting of over 1,000 available fields.
+Security Hub eliminates time-consuming and resource-intensive data normalization processes by introducing the AWS Security Findings Format (ASFF).
+With the ASFF, Security Hub integration partners (including both AWS services and external partners) send their findings to Security Hub in a well-typed JSON format consisting of over 1,000 available fields.
 This means that all of your security findings are normalized before they are ingested into Security Hub, and you don’t need to do any parsing and normalization yourself.
 The findings identify resources, severities, and timestamps in a consistent way, so that you can more easily search and take action on them.

 Automated response, remediation, and enrichment actions